Royal Hospital for Women

 The Royal Hospital for Women (RHW) is a specialist hospital for women and babies located in the suburb of Randwick in Sydney, New South Wales, Australia.
 The Royal Hospital for Women shares the Randwick Hospitals' Campus site with the Prince of Wales Hospital and the Sydney Children's Hospital, as well as the Prince of Wales Private Hospital.

 History

-The RHW began life in 1820 as a 'lying-in' hospital under auspices of the Benevolent Society.
+The RHW began life in 1820 as a "lying-in" hospital under auspices of the Benevolent Society.
 Elizabeth Macquarie, wife of the then Governor of New South Wales Lachlan Macquarie chaired a committee of the Society to establish the hospital.

 By 1888 the RHW (then known as the Benevolent Society Asylum) became affiliated to the University of Sydney as a training hospital.
 Between 1901 and 1997 the hospital operated from its site in Paddington, New South Wales before moving to Randwick.
 In 1904 the hospital was granted royal patronage by King Edward VII and became the Royal Hospital for Women.

 Services

-The RHW reportedly provides the following services annually:
+As of 2011, the RHW reportedly provided the following services annually: